diegoami/DA_ML_Capstone/proposal.md

 To verify how well the model categorizes images in videos, as this is a problem of categorization with multiple and unbalanced labels, I will use the log loss as a metric for optimizing the model, or rather cross entropy which is used in case of multiple possible categories.
 This is because I am interested in a model which returns the probability of categories for each image.

 We are also interested in a good average F1 and especially on a good recall when identifying images categorized in a different way as “OTHER”.
-For that, after setting up a predictor, I retrieve a confidence matrix and the prediction / recall scores for each class.
+For that, after setting up a predictor, I retrieve a confusion matrix and the prediction / recall scores for each class.

 ## Project Design